j-mie6/parsley/docs/tutorial/interlude-1-haskell.md

 `\`, but the backslash much be escaped to fit within the Scala string!
 The `<func-app>` rule is interesting, because it is the same as ```some(`<term>`).map(_.reduceLeft(StrongApp))```, but is more efficient, not having to have to construct an intermediate list.
-It's always a good idea to check out Parsley's API to see if you can find any hidden gems like this one!
+It's always a good idea to check out `parsley`'s API to see if you can find any hidden gems like this one!

 Now we have tackled everything from `<expr>` down, we are now in a position to deal with `<clause>` and its sub grammars.